Daniel Bard

-Daniel Paul Bard (born June 25, 1985) is an American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
-He previously played for the Boston Red Sox from 2009 to 2013.
+Daniel Paul Bard (born June 25, 1985) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Boston Red Sox from 2009 to 2013 and the Colorado Rockies from 2020 to 2023.

 In 2011, Bard set a Red Sox team record with 25 consecutive scoreless appearances.
 His highest velocity pitch was 102 mph.
 In subsequent years, Bard experienced a loss of control over his pitches, derailing his playing career.
-After pitching in only two major league games during 2013, he played for several minor league teams before retiring in 2017 to become a player mentor.
+After pitching in only two major league games in 2013, he played for several minor league teams before retiring in 2017 to become a player mentor.
 In 2020, Bard returned as a player after regaining his control, earned a spot on the Rockies' MLB roster, and went on to win the National League Comeback Player of the Year Award as their closing pitcher.

 College career

 Bard attended Charlotte Christian School and then played college baseball at the University of North Carolina.
 At the midpoint of the 2004 season, Baseball America named Bard the top freshman pitcher in the U.S., and gave him Freshman All-America honors.
 For his season's work, Bard was named to the Baseball America All-Freshman second team, and was named a Freshman All-American by Collegiate Baseball.
 He was Atlantic Coast Conference (ACC) freshman of the year, and earned first-team all-conference honors.
 In 16 games pitched, Bard was 8–4 with a 3.88 earned run average (ERA); his eight wins tied the North Carolina Tar Heels baseball freshman record.

 For the 2005 season, Bard was named preseason first-team All-America by Baseball America and was named preseason third-team All-America by Collegiate Baseball and by the National Collegiate Baseball Writers Association.
 Bard went 7–5 with a 4.22 ERA in 16 starts. and was third in the ACC in opponents' batting average at .219.
 He was named to the Roger Clemens Award watch list.

 Bard was a second-team summer All-American selection in the 2005 Cape Cod League after a successful summer with the Wareham Gatemen, where he led the league in innings pitched and strikeouts, while finishing third in ERA.
 Bard and fellow North Carolina left-hander Andrew Miller were rated the top two prospects in the Cape Cod League.
 Bard and Miller led North Carolina to the College World Series, where they lost to Oregon State, two games to one.
 He finished his junior year with a 9–4 record and a 3.64 ERA in 17 starts.
 He earned ACC pitcher of the week honors twice during the 2006 season.